AbhishekSingh1909/CSharp-FullStack/README.md

 ## Frontend

-The frontend code and documentation are found in [this repository](https://github.com/AbhishekSingh1909/fs16_CSharp-FullStack.git).
+The frontend code and documentation are found at [this repository](https://github.com/AbhishekSingh1909/Frontend-ECommerce.git).

 ## Backend
+The backend code and documentation are found at [this repository](https://github.com/AbhishekSingh1909/CSharp-FullStack.git)
 ### General

 - CLEAN architecture